-Please schedule your appointment six to eight weeks before your trip.
+Please schedule your appointment two to eight weeks before your trip.
 This allows enough time for any needed vaccinations.
 If necessary, however, we can see you on shorter notice.
 To make an appointment, call 1-206-860-4447.

 Appointments take 30 to 60 minutes.
 Before your visit: